andraugust/andraugust.github.io/notebook/airbus.md

  [ 3177 12629]]
 ```

 where rows are ground-truth and columns are predicted.
 We see that there are many more false positives than false negatives.
-This is a good thing because the real data (the testing data) is expected to have many more negative samples than what was used in this validation set, so the testing accuracy should be significantly higher than what's shown here.
+This is a good thing because the real (testing) data is expected to have many more negative samples than what was used in this validation set, so the testing accuracy should be significantly higher than what's shown here.
 In fact, we can approximate that accuracy.
 If the testing data has the same bias as the training data (0 = 92%, 1 = 8%), and the tp/tn/fp/fn rates are the same between validation and testing, then the testing accuracy will be about 97%.

 Let's look at some validation misclassifications:
 <br />